ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 ![4_ua1.png](../assets/4_ua1.png)

-## Using the Elastic Set processor
+## Adding the Set processor

 In addition to the fields produced by the User Agent processor, we also want a simplified combination of browser name and version.
-We can easily craft one using the Set processor.
+We can easily craft one using the [Set](https://www.elastic.co/docs/reference/enrich-processor/set-processor) processor.

 1. Click `Add a processor`
-2. Click `Set`
+2. Select the `Set` Processor
 3. Set `Field` to
   ```
   user_agent.full